Below, we briefly discuss whether nuclear energy might be sustainable.

 – … without depleting natural resources, degrading the environment, ecosystems or biodiversity

-From an environmental perspective, although uranium mining may degrade the environment in some ways, the generation of nuclear energy at a nuclear reactor doesn’t release greenhouse gases or air pollutants.
+Although uranium mining may degrade the environment with mining for example, the generation of nuclear energy at a nuclear reactor doesn’t release greenhouse gases or air pollutants.

 Sources